Frequently Asked Questions

 Upgrade whichever has the highest bottleneck percentage.
 For gaming, GPU upgrades usually help more.

-Is a 10% bottleneck bad?
+Is a ten percent bottleneck bad?

-Can RAM cause bottlenecks?
+Can RAM cause a bottleneck?

-Are bottleneck calculators accurate?
+Are bottleneck calculators useful for laptop hardware?